catalyst-cloud/catalystcloud-docs/source/tutorials/using-docker-machine-on-the-catalyst-cloud.rst

 .. note::

-  If your cloud tenant only has one private network defined, then the ``--openstack-net-name PRIVATE-NET-NAME`` can be omitted.
+  If your cloud project only has one private network defined, then the ``--openstack-net-name PRIVATE-NET-NAME`` can be omitted.
 If there is more than one private network defined, then ``PRIVATE-NET-NAME`` should be replaced with the network you wish to connect the docker-engine-host to